bobbylemm/cc-client/README.md

 - `Chakra UI` was used to enable swift developement
 - `Formik and Yup` for form management
 - `axios` for Http communication with backend API

+## How To Run Project

+- First clone this project
+- Run `yarn install`
+- Create a `.env` file using the `.env-sample` file in the project
+- Run `yarn test` to view client tests status
+- Finally run `yarn start`